 5 Common Step How to Fix Vacuum Cleaner

-Low Suction Force
+- Low Suction Force

-You might be interested in: 5 Essential Vacuum Cleaner Maintenance Tips for Optimal Performance
+You might be interested in 5 Essential Vacuum Cleaner Maintenance Tips for Optimal Performance

-Another common problem that a lot of people face with their vacuum cleaners is burning smell.
+Another common problem that a lot of people face with their vacuum cleaners is the burning smell.
 If you get a burning smell when vacuuming your home, there are chances that the belt needs to be replaced.
 The only way to deal with the issue is to replace the belt of the vacuum cleaner.

-Hot Smoke or Air
+4. Hot Smoke or Air

 A lot of times the vacuum cleaner may overheat and blow out hair air and smoke.
 In such a situation you need to stop vacuuming immediately as there may be an issue with the motor or an electrical problem.
 Avoid trying any DIY techniques to repair the vacuum cleaner in this case and replace the motor of the vacuum cleaner.

-Blowing Dusty Air
+5. Blowing Dusty Air

 The only reason for this problem is the canister is full and the vacuum cleaner doesn’t have space to store the dust that is collected.
 Empty the canister of the vacuum cleaner to avoid the problem.
 If this doesn’t fix the problem, you need to change the filter of the vacuum cleaner.
-Most of the vacuum cleaners come with washable filters, which reduces your hassles.
+Most vacuum cleaners come with washable filters, which reduces your hassles.

 Last Few Words

 Vacuum cleaners may stop functioning as a result of regular use.
-However, you always don’t need to take it to the service centre.
+However, you always don’t need to take it to the service center.
 You can use the DIY techniques to resolve some of the small issues that the vacuum cleaner may have.
 However, if the motor of the vacuum cleaner malfunctions, it is necessary to replace the motor with the help of an expert.